nickbrandt/GitLab/doc/api/deploy_tokens.md

 ### Create a deploy token

-Creates a new deploy token for a project.
+Creates a new deploy token for a group.

 ```
 POST /groups/:id/deploy_tokens